Elvis Presley Biography | The King of Rock-N-Roll Music

 Elvis Presley’s father was Vernon Presley, and his mother was Gladys Love.
 He was born in a two-room shotgun house.
-The house was built explicitly for his birth by his father, Vernon Elvis.
+The house was built explicitly for his birth by his father, Vernon Presley.

 In addition, Elvis also had a twin brother named Jesse Garon Presley.
-However, Jesse, who was born 35 minutes before Elvis, was stillborn.
+However, Jesse, born 35 minutes before Elvis, was stillborn.
 Growing up, Elvis Presley was extremely close to his mother.
-His parents took him to an Assembly of God church from where Elvis grew interested in music.
+His parents took him to an Assembly of God church, where Elvis became interested in music.

-Elvis Presley’s father, Vernon, was unable to find a steady job that could support his family.
+Elvis Presley’s father, Vernon, could not find a steady job to support his family.
 Due to this, Elvis’ family struggled financially.
-His family had to rely on their neighbors as well as government food assistance to sustain their living.
+His family had to rely on their neighbors and government food assistance to sustain their living.

 In 1938, Vernon was found guilty of altering a check written by his landowner, and this caused them to lose their home.
 When Vernon was in jail, Elvis Presley and his mother lived with their relatives.

-He used to bring his guitar to school and used to sing during lunchtime.
-However, Elvis was often teased by his fellow classmates, who called him a “trashy” kid who played hillbilly music.
+He used to bring his guitar to school and sing during lunchtime.
+However, his classmates often teased Elvis, who called him a “trashy” kid who played hillbilly music.

 As a child, Elvis was a huge fan of Mississippi Slim’s show on the Tupelo radio station WELO.
 Slim’s younger brother would frequently take Elvis along with him to the station.
 During this time, Elvis learned many chord techniques, which essentially helped his guitar skills.
 At the age of 12, Presley was able to give two on-air performances for the station.

 Elvis Presley favorite food